MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/log-analyze-usage.md

 >*Applies to: Azure Information Protection, Office 365*

 Use this information to help you understand how you can use usage logging for the Azure Rights Management service from Azure Information Protection.
-This service provides the data protection for your organization's documents and emails and it can log every request to it, which includes requests from users, actions performed by your administrators for this service, and actions performed by Microsoft operators to support your Azure Information Protection deployment.
+This service provides the data protection for your organization's documents and emails and it can log every request to it.
+These requests include when users protect documents and email and also consume this content, actions performed by your administrators for this service, and actions performed by Microsoft operators to support your Azure Information Protection deployment.

 You can then use these Azure Rights Management service logs to support the following business scenarios: